simonpartridge86/Chews-App-Backend/README.md

 **_Get meal by area and/or category_**

-Fetches a random meal based on cuisine area (e.g. "Italian") and/or diet category (e.g. "Vegetarian").
+Fetches a random meal based on cuisine area (e.g. "Italian") and/or diet category (e.g. "Vegan").

 ```http
   GET ~/area-category